emorast/geoguessr-rankings/README.md

 The frontend will be based on `React` and the backend will be developed using `Django 4.2`.

+The elo rating system written based on this [article](https://towardsdatascience.com/developing-a-generalized-elo-rating-system-for-multiplayer-games-b9b495e87802).

 ## Devlog
 The progress of the project is doucmented in the [devlog](docs/devlog.md).